praveens-git-bit/Ignite2024/Exercise1.md

 >**Note:** Wait for the screen to load.

-4. Select **Create new Connection**
+4. Select **Create new Connection** radio button.

-5. In the screen below, we need to enter the connection details for the **ADLS Gen2** shortcut, For this, we need to get the details from the Storage Account resource.
+5. In the screen below, we need to enter the connection details for the **ADLS Gen2** shortcut.

 ![task-1.3-ext-shortcut11.png](media/labMedia/task-1.3-ext-shortcut11.png)